aolmstead/spooky-action-blog/_posts/2019-01-04-space-is-the-place.md

 > Mathematically precise are they:
 >  The tone-scientists.
 >
-> _The Immeasurable Equation: The Collected Poetry and Prose, by Sun Ra_
+> _The Immeasurable Equation: The Collected Poetry and Prose
+> by Sun Ra_

 [== event link ==](https://www.facebook.com/events/342004379865176/)